clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 # Project to demonstrate knowledge in tools such as Selenium + Java + Cucumber + Junit + Docker + Grid (Parallel Testing) + Jenkins + Cucumber Report

 For this project, it was took into account the Windows as main environment!
+Also I'm using a testing ecommerce Website: http://automationpractice.com/index.php

 Local testing execution example
 ![Local testing execution example](example_local_testing_execution.gif)